Tranks27/Realtime_Vdoslam_ros_on_ZED2/README.md

 # Summary
 University of Sydney Undergraduate thesis (Ongoing)

-Modified from https://github.com/jessemorris/multi_robot_perception to use on realtime vdoslam on a live camera ZED2.
+Modified from https://github.com/jessemorris/multi_robot_perception to do realtime processing on a live camera ZED2.